-We promote the enjoyment of companion animals through related activities such as volunteer opportunities and social events while providing career and educational resources for members.
-We have monthly meetings with guest speakers, an exciting field trip each semester, and a number of service and social events throughout the year!
+This club promotes the enjoyment of companion animals through related activities such as volunteer opportunities and social events while providing career and educational resources for members.
+They have monthly meetings with guest speakers, an exciting field trip each semester, and a number of service and social events throughout the year!

-We offer several unique benefits for students at the University of Illinois.
+This club offers several unique benefits for students at the University of Illinois.
 Members gain knowledge about the industry and dairy cows in general.
-Member’s public relation skills are enhanced through networking with dairy farmers and industry personnel of the Midwest, hands-on experience with cattle at the university farm and at livestock shows, and numerous social activities within the club and with dairy clubs throughout the Midwest.
+Members' public relation skills are enhanced through networking with dairy farmers and industry personnel of the Midwest, hands-on experience with cattle at the university farm and at livestock shows, and numerous social activities within the club and with dairy clubs throughout the Midwest.

-Our mission is to help abused, starved, and unwanted horses through our volunteer services at local horse rescues.
-Club members volunteer with both the Society of Hooved Animals Rescue and Emergency (SHARE) in Dewy, IL and Crosswinds Equine Rescue in Sidell, IL, who each act as advocates of equine welfare in the state of Illinois.
+The mission of the Illini Equine Rescue Society is to help abused, starved, and unwanted horses through our volunteer services at local horse rescues.
+Club members volunteer with both the Society of Hooved Animals Rescue and Emergency (SHARE) in Dewey, Illinois, and Crosswinds Equine Rescue in Sidell, Illinois, who each act as advocates of equine welfare in the state of Illinois.
 Through the club’s volunteer work with these local rescues, we make a difference in the health and well-being of rescued horses.

-We are open to anyone who loves poultry or wants to learn more about poultry species such as chickens, ducks, geese, and more.
-Members have attended the International Poultry Exposition in Atlanta, GA for the last 3 years to learn more about all aspects of the poultry industry.
-The Illini Poultry club usually holds 2 Omelet Breakfast Fundraisers, one in the Spring and one in the Fall.
+The Illini Poultry Club is open to anyone who loves poultry or wants to learn more about poultry species such as chickens, ducks, geese, and more.
+Members have attended the International Poultry Exposition in Atlanta, Georgia, for the past three years to learn more about all aspects of the poultry industry.
+The Illini Poultry Club usually holds two omelet breakfast fundraisers, one in the spring and one in the fall.

 The Meat Science Club provides enhanced educational opportunities for students interested in pursuing careers in the meat and animal science industries.
-Students participate in competitive events on and off campus which extends their knowledge of the industry.
-The club also provides a connection between students and various employment and professional development opportunities including plant tours, meet and greets, and lunch and learns.
+Students participate in competitive events on and off campus, which extends their knowledge of the industry.
+The club also provides a connection between students and various employment and professional development opportunities, including plant tours, "Meet and Greet" gatherings, and "Lunch and Learn" presentations.

-Saddleseat is a riding discipline that emphasizes both horsemanship and showmanship.
-Our club offers many opportunities for members to get involved and meet other Saddleseat enthusiasts.
-We represent University of Illinois in the Intercollegiate Saddleseat Riding Association, where we ride in shows across the country.
-Although we are primarily a Saddleseat club, we welcome riders of all disciplines and riding backgrounds—beginner or advanced!
+Saddleseat Illini is a riding discipline that emphasizes both horsemanship and showmanship.
+The club offers many opportunities for members to get involved and meet other saddleseat enthusiasts.
+The club represents the University of Illinois in the Intercollegiate Saddleseat Riding Association, where they ride in shows across the country.
+Although they are primarily a saddleseat club, they welcome riders of all disciplines and riding backgrounds—beginner or advanced!

-We are a club that is dedicated to educating and interacting with the local community in order to increase knowledge about companion animals.
-We have 5 committees in our club that focus on different aspects in the companion animal field, which include Anti-Breed Discrimination, Puppy Mill Education, Exotic Animals, Animal Assisted Activities, and Feline Overpopulation.
+This club is dedicated to educating and interacting with the local community in order to increase knowledge about companion animals.
+They have five committees in their club that focus on different aspects in the companion animal field, anti-breed discrimination, puppy mill education, exotic animals, animal-assisted activities, and feline overpopulation.